 The centre itself is serviced by its own private car park and, to ensure long-term environmental performance, a series of renewable energy services have been installed including solar photovoltaic panels on the roof and a CHP energy unit, among others.

-The full list of Arc-Tech’s M&E services for the new centre include:
+The full list of Arc-Tech’s M&E Services for the new centre includes:

 Inverclyde Council/ hub West Scotland